MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-101-tutorial/mesh-101-05-make-environment-available.md

 ## Summary

-In this chapter, you learned how to create an Environment based on your scene and then build it and publish it to your World in Mesh on the Web.
+In this chapter, you learned how to create an Environment based on your scene and then build it and publish it to your World in Mesh on the web.

 ## Next steps